genesiscommunitysuccess/docs/docs/05_operations/09_release-notes/06_Genesis-6.0.2.md

 ---
-id: genesis-6.0.1
+id: genesis-6.0
-title: 'Genesis-6.0.1'
+title: 'Genesis-6.0'
-sidebar_label: 'Genesis-6.0.1'
+sidebar_label: 'Genesis-6.0'
-sidebar_position: 14
+sidebar_position: 11

 ---

+# Genesis 6.0

+## 6.0.2

+- Refactoring and cleaning
+- Enhancement of deployment plugin to allow for SendIt with -t and -f options

+## 6.0.1

-## Highlights
+### Highlights

-### Implemented service affinity mechanism in Consul to ensure we can prefer routing/failover to services within the same group (e.g. AZ).
+#### Implemented service affinity mechanism in Consul to ensure we can prefer routing/failover to services within the same group (e.g. AZ).

 You can now provide a system definition service item called "ClusterServiceAffinityGroup” with a fixed value to ensure that the new Consul based service discovery mechanism prefers connecting to services which were registered with that value as well.